rachelyayra/Electricity-theft-detection-project/README.md

-# Electricity Theft Detection using SMOTE with Tomek Links
+# Electricity Theft Detection using SMOTE with Tomek Links and XGBOOST

 ## Overview